PEEVER LAB

 Picture

 I am interested in understanding how circuits in the brain generate both sleep and wakefulness, and how damage to these circuits can lead to specific disorders.
-My work in the lab focuses on 2 main questions 1) How does the nervous system couple cortical arousal with the appropriate motor activity to produce meaningful behavior?
-2) How is REM sleep and its characteristics generated and controlled?
+My work in the lab focuses on 2 main questions: 1) How does the nervous system couple cortical arousal with the appropriate motor activity to produce meaningful behavior?
+2) How are REM sleep and its characteristics generated and controlled?
+I also take great pride in mentoring and teaching both graduate and undergraduate students in sleep research, helping them achieve their goals.
 In my spare time, I enjoy food by cooking, finding new restaurants in Toronto, and travelling the world one farmers market at a time.
 I'm also a flutist and an avid reader of both French and English literature.

 Picture